simpleanalytics/blog/_posts/2022-06-17-how-to-delete-google-analytics-in-4-steps.md

 At [Simple Analytics](https://simpleanalytics.com/), we provide website owners with the insights they need while protecting the privacy of your users and complying with privacy laws.
 It's cookieless by design, and you don't need to use a cookie banner on your website.

 One of the biggest issues with switching to another web analytics tool is the hassle of setting things up.
-Yes, switching costs are a real thing.
 However, at Simple Analytics, we've made this as smooth as possible as we allow you to [import your Google Analytics](https://docs.simpleanalytics.com/import-google-analytics-data) data directly into our dashboard.

 If you are thinking of exploring privacy-friendly Google Analytics alternatives.
 You might want to [give us a try](https://simpleanalytics.com/welcome).